sarpt/mpv-web-api/README.md

 Many REST endpoints are not implemented yet, since `mpv-web-front` mostly uses SSEs to sync it's state (REST would require some kind of polling), while using REST mainly for sending instructions to server (and by extension, mpv).
 Target implementation however has whole REST/SSE parity planned when it comes to information fetching (`GET`s).

+- `DELETE "/directories"` - deletes directories that match paths provided as a URL query `path` parameters
+  - `path` - string[] - paths to directories client wishes to be deleted.
+In URI it takes the form of `/rest/directories?path=%2Fpath%2Fto%2Fdir%2`.
+The path should be escaped, although unescaped *may* work.
+The ending separator is not necessary to be present.
+- `GET "/directories"` - returns information about directories handled by the server instance: their paths and whether the directory is watched for changes
-- `PUT "/directories"` - add directory with media files for server to handle
+- `POST "/directories"` - add directory with media files for server to handle
   - `path` - string - path to a directory to be added (recursive)
+  - `watched` - bool (default: `false`) - whether directory should be watched for changes underneath (added/removed files), instead of being read once
 - `GET "/media-files"` - returns information about the media files: their paths and video, audio & subtitles streams
 - `POST "/playback"` - change current playback.
 Playback is a state which determines current file, playlist position, media timeline position, selection of subtitle and audio streams, etc.
   - `append` - bool (default: `false`) - when set to `true` with `path`, it append path as a next entry in currently played playlist (whether named/saved or not).
 When set to `false`, file under `path` will be played immediately, basically creating a new unnamed/empty playlist with only one item in it.